 Sign up for your pledge here.

 Ans.: You are right!
 In our India, there are more than 1800 political parties.
-These all have good share of corrupt and criminal elements.
+These all have corrupt, criminal and characterless people.

 That is why AAP was given birth so as to bring Vyastha Parivartan and change political culture in India.
 Clean politics with clean money was AAP’s self -proclaimed principle.